Share files

 BEFORE YOU BEGIN!
 See if the screen shown below matches your product interface.
 If yes, you’re using our classic interface.
 See how to Share & review files using our Classic experience.
 If no, continue reading. oldui

-• Share files for view-only or share files for review so that the recipients can comment and markup.
+• Share files for view-only or for review to add comments and markups.

 • Send a copy of a file to others.